dortania/Getting-Started-With-ACPI/Universal/ec-methods/manual.md

 Try searching for any devices named: "LPCB", "LPC0", "LPC", "SBRG", "PX40".
 If you have any of these, try using the LPC pathing of each of those device in place of the Embedded Controller's pathing.

-Note that **DO NOT** uncomment the EC disaling code as there are no devices that is considered "EC" in your machine.
+Note that **DO NOT** uncomment the EC disaling code as there are no devices that are considered "EC" in your machine.

 ### PNP0C09 already named `EC`